Safeguarding

 Schools set their own hours and holidays, and can opt to alert a nominated out-of-hours contact for immediate-risk cases instead of queueing.

-The pupil always has somewhere to turn — every hour of every day
+The pupil always has somewhere to turn, every hour of every day

-On every submission, the pupil sees a calm “you could contact” panel: a trusted adult (parent/guardian first), the school’s support contacts, and free national services — Childline 1800 66 66 66 · Text 50808 · Samaritans 116 123 · Pieta 1800 247 247.
+On every submission, the pupil sees a calm “you could contact” panel: a trusted adult (parent/guardian first), the school’s support contacts, and the free national crisis services for their country, surfaced automatically by region for Ireland, the UK and the US.
 This never depends on a staff member being online.